-With the 2014 NHL Entry Draft quite some time away, some might be wondering why certain prospects are being examined in depth at this point and time – especially with a little less than half the NHL regular season still left to be played.
+With the 2014 NHL Entry Draft quite some time away, some might be wondering why certain prospects are being examined in depth at this point in time – especially with a little less than half the NHL regular season still left to be played.
 Well, it’s never a bad time to start going over some of the prospects that will be available at this year’s draft in Philadelphia, and with so much attention being devoted to the likes of Sam Reinhart and Aaron Ekblad, fans probably wouldn’t be against the notion of getting to know some of this year’s more intriguing draft-eligible goalies.

 While this piece will only look at North American goalies, fans should keep in mind that there are still some netminders that could vault themselves up the rankings with solid second-half performances.
 Despite the fact that some of the goalies identified on this list might not be drafted this year, this is not to say that these same netminders can’t improve their stock in the next couple of years as they remain draft-eligible.